jeyabalajis/serverless-workflow-manager/README.md

 ## Workflow events

-The workflow manager communicates with the outside world through a specific set of events, as follows.
+The workflow manager listens to a specific queue onto which other components communicate through events, as follows.

 | Event Name| Description|
 | :-------: | :--------: |